2026 Fuel Injector Replacement Cost Benchmarks

 Frequently Asked Questions

-Port injection single replacement: $260 national average ($150 to $400 range).
-Direct injection single replacement: $620 national average ($350 to $900 range).
-Common-rail diesel single replacement: $750 national average ($500 to $1,100 range).
-Full-set averages: $570 (port 4-cyl), $980 (DI 4-cyl), $1,350 (DI 6-cyl), $3,800 (diesel V8 8-injector).
-These numbers come from triangulating RepairPal, YourMechanic, and shop-quote aggregations across 2025 Q4 through 2026 Q1 data.
+Port injection single replacement: around $260 typical ($150 to $400 range).
+Direct injection single replacement: around $620 typical ($350 to $900 range).
+Common-rail diesel single replacement: around $750 typical ($500 to $1,100 range).
+Full-set figures run roughly $570 (port 4-cyl), $980 (DI 4-cyl), $1,350 (DI 6-cyl), and $3,800 (diesel V8 8-injector).
+These are estimates triangulated from RepairPal and YourMechanic published estimate ranges and Mitchell ProDemand labor times, not a single measured price index, so treat them as a benchmark to sanity-check a quote rather than an exact figure.

 Why is regional pricing variation so wide?